trane-project/trane-music/courses/major_scale/lesson_E/exercise_7/back.md

-The note in degree number 7 of the E major scale is D♯.
+The note in degree number 7 of the E Major scale is D♯.